Skip to content

 systemctl status supervisord

-After updating, verify that everything is working correctly:
+After updating, confirm everything is working.

 Terminal window